 - 9.2.2.5.
-In areas designated on Schedule 13 as High-Rise Residential, the following policies shall apply: - a.
+In areas designated on Schedule 13 as High-Rise Residential, the following policies apply: - a.
 High-Rise Residential areas are generally located in Intensification Areas and shall consist of primarily residential buildings.
 These areas will help achieve the City's population and intensification targets by establishing higher intensity housing forms.
-Such areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - b.
-The following uses are permitted in areas designated as High-Rise Residential, in addition to those uses permitted through policy 9.2.1.9: - i.
-Residential units; - ii.
-Home Occupations; and, - iii.
-Community facilities. - c.
-The following Building Types are permitted in areas designated as High-Rise Residential, pursuant to policies in Section 9.2.3 of this Plan: - High-Rise Buildings; - ii.
-Mid-Rise Buildings; and, - iii.
+These areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas.

+- b.
+The following uses are permitted in areas designated as High-Rise Residential, in addition to those uses permitted through policy 9.2.1.8:

+- i.
+Residential units;

+- ii.
+Home Occupations; and,

+- iii.
+Community facilities.

+- c.
+The following Building Types are permitted in areas designated as High-Rise Residential, pursuant to policies in Section 9.2.3 of this Plan:

+- i.
+High-Rise Buildings;

+- ii.
+Mid-Rise Buildings; and,

+- iii.
 Public and Private Institutional Buildings.

 - d.
-Within 70 metres of an area designated as Low-Rise Residential or on streets that are not arterial streets or major collector streets the following building types are also permitted, pursuant to policies in Section 9.2.3 of this Plan:
+Within 70 metres of an area designated as Low-Rise Residential or on streets that are not arterial streets or major collector streets, the following building types may be permitted, pursuant to policies in Section 9.2.3 of this Plan, in order to provide for an appropriate a transition to the Low-Rise Residential area:

 - i.
 Townhouses;

 - ii.
 Stacked Townhouses; and,

 - iii.
 Low-Rise Buildings.